4rg0n/songs-of-syx-mod-example/doc/howto/access_game_code.md

 # Access game code

-The way the game code is structured makes loose coupling of your mod classes to the game classes through dependency injection and / or inversion of control very hard until impossible.
+The way the game code is structured makes loose coupling of your mod classes to the game classes through dependency injection and / or inversion of control tough until impossible.
 Here are some tips on how you can extend and alter the game code.
 I will refer a lot to methods used in so-called "[Monkey Patching](https://www.baeldung.com/java-monkey-patching)" here.